MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/System.md

 #### **Returns** *number* - An opaque handle that can be used with the clearRun method to stop the run of this function on an interval.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

 ### **runTimeout**
 `
 runTimeout(callback: () => void, tickDelay?: number): number